Higgs-like pair amplitude dynamics in superconductor-quantum dot hybrids: Introduction

 Experimentally, the Higgs mode has been observed for the first time by Raman scattering in materials that are both superconducting and show a charge density wave~\cite{sooryakumar_raman_1980,sooryakumar_raman_1981}.
 Recent advances in the field of THz radiation have allowed for the excitation of the Higgs mode by monocycle THz pump pulses and its subsequent observation via the transient oscillation of the transmitted THz probe radiation~\cite{matsunaga_higgs_2013}.
 The experimental results have been explained in terms of the dynamics of Anderson's pseudospin in a two-dimensional BCS model~\cite{chou_twisting_2017} and within a gauge-invariant microscopic kinetic theory of superconductivity~\cite{yang_gauge-invariant_2019}.
 In addition, the Higgs mode excited by THz pulses has also been probed by third-harmonic generation~\cite{matsunaga_light-induced_2014} which arises due to the nonlinear coupling to electromagnetic fields~\cite{tsuji_theory_2015,schwarz_theory_2020} The Higgs mode has also been observed by THz spectroscopy of thin, disordered superconducting films close to an insulator-superconductor quantum phase transition where it manifests itself as an excess absorption at energies below the superconducting gap~\cite{sherman_higgs_2015}.
 Recently, it has been demonstrated experimentally that in the presence of supercurrents the Higgs mode becomes infrared active and gives rise to a sharp resonant peak in the optical conductivity at the Higgs frequency~\cite{nakamura_infrared_2019}.

 Additional theoretical works have studied the Higgs mode in unconventional superconductors~\cite{schwarz_classification_2020} as well as the interplay of Higgs and Leggett modes in multi-band superconductors~\cite{krull_coupling_2016,giorgianni_leggett_2019}.
-Furthermore, the occurrence of Higgs mode in superconductor-normal metal junctions~\cite{vadimov_higgs_2019} and its signatures in transport properties have been analyzed~\cite{tang_signatures_2020}.
+Furthermore, the occurrence of Higgs mode in superconductor-normal metal junctions~\cite{vadimov_higgs_2019} and its signatures in transport properties have been analyzed~\cite{tang_signatures_2020,silaev_spin_2020}.
 Recent reviews on Higgs physics in superconductors can be found in Refs. ~\cite{pekker_amplitude/higgs_2015,shimano_higgs_2020}.

 In this paper, we investigate the dynamics of superconducting correlations in a time-dependently driven superconductor-quantum dot hybrid structure.
 Superconductor-quantum dot heterostructures have been studied intensively both from a theoretical as well as from an experimental perspective, see Refs.~\cite{martin-rodero_josephson_2011,de_franceschi_hybrid_2010} for recent reviews.
 They exhibit an exciting playground to study the interplay between the superconducting proximity effect, strong Coulomb interactions, and transport situations far from equilibrium.
 Furthermore, they provide a high degree of tunability by applying, e.g., magnetic fields or gate voltages.
 Studying the pair amplitude dynamics of a quantum dot allows us to analyze the coherent dynamics of a single Cooper pair rather than the collective dynamics of all Cooper pairs which gives rise to the order parameter dynamics in bulk superconductors.
 Furthermore, in a quantum dot system, the Cooper pair dynamics can be investigated under different forms of external driving such as parameter quenches and periodic driving in situations far away from equilibrium.
+As we will demonstrate below, a nonequilibrium situation induced, e.g., by a temperature bias between the superconducting reservoirs is crucial in establishing a coherent pair amplitude dynamics on the quantum dot even in the weak-coupling limit.